HatcherDX/dx-engine/apps/electron/KNOWN_ISSUES.md

 In CI/CD pipeline (`.github/workflows/ci.yml`):

 - Skip node-pty compilation using `pnpm install --ignore-scripts`
-- Only rebuild compatible native modules (better-sqlite3, argon2, lz4, lzma-native)
+- Explicitly exclude node-pty from rebuild: `pnpm rebuild better-sqlite3 argon2 lz4 --filter '!node-pty' --config.arch=arm64`
 - This is acceptable for cross-compilation testing since node-pty is not critical for ARM64 builds

 ### TODO